rubocop/rubocop/manual/cops_style.md

 using the %i() syntax.

-Alternatively, it checks for symbol arrays using the %i() syntax on projects which do not want to use that syntax, perhaps because they support a version of Ruby lower than 2.0.
+Alternatively, it checks for symbol arrays using the %i() syntax on projects which do not want to use that syntax.

 Configuration option: MinSize
 If set, arrays with fewer elements than this value will not trigger the